NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 1

-Work Permits & Expatriate Quota
+Work Permits & Expatriate Quota (EAS System)

-To employ foreign nationals in Nigeria, companies must first obtain an Expatriate Quota from the Nigeria Immigration Service — a government-approved number of positions that can be filled by non-Nigerians.
-This system is designed to protect local employment while allowing specialized skills to enter.
+To employ foreign nationals in Nigeria, companies must first obtain an Expatriate Quota from the Federal Ministry of Interior — a government-approved number of positions that can be filled by non-Nigerians.
+Since May 2025, all applications (Quota, Business Permit, CERPAC) flow through the digital Expatriate Administration System (EAS).

-• Expatriate Quota: employers must apply to the Federal Ministry of Interior for approval to hire foreign workers — specifies job titles and number of positions
+• Expatriate Quota: employers apply to the Federal Ministry of Interior for approval to hire foreign workers — specifies job titles and number of positions

 • Subject to Regularisation (STR) Visa: single-entry visa valid for 90 days — used to enter Nigeria before converting to a work/residence permit